ASAKASA

 An applied intelligence lab building high-frequency market-research software.

-Asakasa SRL develops research software and publishes market research for asymmetric technology regimes and the venues that price them.
-Raven, the market-intelligence brief, is live; three research-software engines are in active development — Translight for CLOB microstructure, the Decentralized Exchange AMM for delta-neutral perpetuals research, and Yutani for sub-100ms engineered signal-to-submit execution research.
+Asakasa Technologies SRL develops research software and publishes market research for asymmetric technology regimes and the venues that price them.
+Three engines are live — Raven, the market-intelligence brief; Bastion, the doctrine-bound execution-research layer; and Industries, the capital-market income dashboard.
+Three more are in active development — Translight for prediction-market order-book microstructure, the Decentralized Exchange AMM for delta-neutral perpetuals research, and Yutani for sub-100ms signal-to-submit execution research.

 The lab is also available for bespoke engineering — signal infrastructure, execution stacks, regime classifiers, methodology audits.
 It does not provide investment advice, manage third-party capital, or execute trades on behalf of clients.